hueleev/fabricjs-drawing-tool/README.md

 * Arrow tool.

 *Disclaimer: This is my first project ever done with node.js and socket.io, so, feel free to correct my mistakes, if any.*

+# edit
+you can make a room and communicate with room members.